tarwn/lessthandot-hugo/blogs/content/posts/2013-08-21-ssis-deployment-with-powershell-adding.md

 Write-Host "All done."
 ```<p style="text-align: justify;">
   The script deploys the project to the Catalog, creates an environment and links the environment to the project.
 The environment has two variables: one to set the server name and one to set the database.
-Let’s inspect the results.
+Let's inspect the results.
 When you right-click on the project, you can choose <em>Configure</em>.
 In the Configure window, you can see the connection managers used in the project in the Connection Managers tab.
 When we take a look at the Initial Catalog property of the OLE_TEST connection manager, you can see it is not yet linked to an environment variable.
 </p>

 <p style="text-align: justify;">